ingridslette/ingridslette/README.md

 🌎 I synthesize data in order to better understand how global change affects ecosystem functioning.
 Most of my research is related to precipitation change, plant production and carbon cycling.

-🌱 My PhD research focused on how previous climate extremes alter the impacts of extreme drought on root traits and patterns of aboveground vs. belowground plant production and carbon cycling in grasslands.
+🌱 My PhD research focused on how previous precipitation extremes alter the impacts of extreme drought on root traits and patterns of aboveground vs. belowground plant production and carbon cycling in grasslands.

 🎓 PhD Colorado State University, Ecology